Chapter 10: Sources and Research

 Determining the Credibility of a Source

-Review each publication title and use sections in this chapter (and Google!) to help you determine whether it is popular, professional, or scholarly.
+This activity asks that you review each publication title and use sections in this chapter (and Google!) to help you determine whether it is popular, professional, or scholarly.